 Sometimes joint custody is the final decision.
 Not so long ago, the idea that pet custody would become a part of divorce cases would have been dismissed as ridiculous.
 But the last decade has seen animal rights activists and legislators working together to change the way animals are viewed by the court—and in the process they are redefining the legal boundaries between people and their property.

 Positive reward-based training classes are another option for redoing your and your dog’s life after a separation or divorce.
 Classes are offered almost everywhere in the country and run the gamut from basic obedience to doggie sports.
-To reward your pet, use an all-natural training treat like Real Meat Leprechaun's Duck and Sweet Potato Cookies.
-Shaped like tiny leprechauns, they contain free range duck, sweet potato, dried molasses, natural vegetable glycerin, coconut oil, sea salt, and rosemary.
+To reward your pet, you can use a kibble of Viand which works just as well as an all-natural training treat like of those offered on our site.

 Canine custody disputes take an emotional toll on all family members.
 But, by working out a compromise and making sure you are clearly listed as an owner on important records before a breakup occurs, you can avoid a lot of heartache in the future.